dcomtois/summarytools/README.md

 As we have seen, *summarytools* can generate both text (including rmarkdown) and html results.
 Both can be used in Rmarkdown, according to your preferences.
-The vignette mentionned at the top of this page is dedicated to showing examples, but if you’re in a hurry, here are a few tips to get started:
+The vignette mentioned at the top of this page is dedicated to showing examples, but if you’re in a hurry, here are a few tips to get started: